 COnditions Preparation is #2

 Northern Washington is as tough as it gets on the PCT.
 Watch the weather conditions, have a safety beacon, be prepared for difficult snow crossings, and be ready for Glacier Peak Wildnerness to be really, really tough.

 You should spend far less time on gear choices and food preparation, and far more time on physical fitness and trail conditions.

-Those disclaimers out of the way, now you can focus on planning and preparation.
 Section 1 contains an overview of the PCT Southbound and ultralight backpacking gear, section 2 has blogs and stories from former SOBOs, and section 3 has resources for your resupply strategy.